solana-turbin3/Q1_25_Builder_mips-dev/Prerequisites_Q1/readme.md

-These are the Prereqs for T3 week 1
+These are the Files for T3 week 1